A Landscape Oil Painting Workshop focusing on Light, Form, & Composition in Abruzzo, Italy

 Webb’s practice explores the interplay between humanity and the expanding realm of global trade and its profound impact on our planet.
 His motifs are often imaginary which he paints in a photorealistic, technically masterful way, resulting in images that are deeply familiar yet intriguingly unknowable.
 Pieces of paper filled with Webb’s prose or notes often provide a sub-layer for his works and these experiments with texture and scale help to produce works rich in layered meanings.
 More recently, Webb has produced a series of intimately scaled paintings of shipping containers and the massive cargo vessels which he views daily from his studio.

-A One-Week Visual Art Workshop with Artists from Canada Lorna Mulligan & Christopher Webb from October 5-12.
+A One-Week Visual Art Workshop with Canada artist Christopher Webb from April 27 – May 2, 2026

 Vasto – historic landmarks, scenic promenades, outdoor venues, beaches